Azure/azure-powershell/src/Migrate/docs/Initialize-AzMigrateReplicationInfrastructure.md

 ```

 ### -ResourceGroupName
-Name of an Azure Resource group.
+Specifies the Resource Group of the Azure Migrate Project in the current subscription.

 ```yaml
 Type: System.String